zcash/lightwalletd/README.md

 ## Block cache

-Lightwalletd caches all blocks from Sapling activation up to the most recent block, which takes about an hour the first time you run lightwalletd.
+lightwalletd caches all blocks from Sapling activation up to the most recent block, which takes about an hour the first time you run lightwalletd.
 During this syncing, lightwalletd is fully available, but block fetches are slower until the download completes.